broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 4. **Open the TSV file** with a spreadsheet editor of your choice.

-5. **Replace the cloud paths** to the example gVCF and index files in the second and third columns with the cloud paths to your gVCF and index files.
+5. **Replace the cloud paths** to the example GVCF and index files in the second and third columns with the cloud paths to your GVCF and index files.

 6. **Update the `sample_id` field** for each sample to anything you’d like.
 These will be used to name the samples in the output joint VCF file.